 How To Find & Fix Keyword Cannibalization

-Think using the same keyword on multiple pages will increase your chances of ranking?
-Have multiple pages targeting similar keywords that share search intent?
+Think that if you target the same keyword on multiple pages, you'll increase your chances of ranking?
+Have multiple pages targeting similar keywords with the same search intent?
 Learn how keyword cannibalization can make it harder to rank well and what you can do to fix it.

-Attempting to rank for a particular keyword by using it on multiple URLs may sound like a good idea, but it can actually negatively impact your ability to rank for it.
+Attempting to rank for a particular keyword by using it on multiple URLs may sound like a good idea, but it can actually negatively impact your keyword rankings.
 Even using semantically related keywords that share a search intent can make it harder to rank.

 What Is Keyword Cannibalization?